 The section on book reviews contains four items, written by subject experts in the relevant fields.
 The books reviewed pertain to important areas of business, namely, behavioural finance, strategic management, brand management and leadership.
 These text books are published by reputed publishers.

-I place on record my deep sense of gratitude to eminent scholars, authors, and expert book-reviewer s for their precious contribution to the journal.
-Several experts have made available their time and expertise for assessing the articles received for publication by making critical comments and suggestions for improving their quality.
+I place on record my deep sense of gratitude to eminent scholars, authors, and expert book-reviewers for their precious contribution to the journal.
+Several experts have made available their time and expertise for assessing the papers received for publication by making critical comments and suggestions for improving the quality of the papers.
 They truly deserve my sincere thanks.

-I owe a special word of thanks to Dr. Shobhit Kumar, Chairman, NICE Society; and Kunwar Shekhar Vijendra, Chancellor, Shobhit University, for their keen interest in this endeavour to promote, preserve and disseminate business research.
+Dr. Shobhit Kumar, Chairman, NICE Society, and Kunwar Shekhar Vijendra, Chancellor, Shobhit University, deserve a special mention for their keen interest in this endeavour to promote, preserve and disseminate business research.
 I express my profound gratitude to the two visionaries.